DilanCF/CMSC412_notes/lecture/Lecture09.md

 Synchronization: Many techniques

 Why?:
-* Whenever we are talking about any of the modern computer systems, there are multiple concurrencies
+* Whenever we are talking about any of the modern computer systems, there are multiple concurrences
 * When they are separate, easy to manage
 * But nowadays, almost all of them are sharing resources